A new job has recently been posted at your office and you are wondering if you should apply for it.

 Retain the good, and discard the bad.

 You can find tons of information about developing the skills necessary for good leadership.
-Read a book, attend some classes, and talk with someone who has already established themselves as a good leader.
+Read books, attend seminars and classes, and talk with people who have already established themselves as a good leader.